NAThompson/DifferentiableRaytracing/README.md

 ---

+What if we *can't* constrain our initial guess very tightly?

 The Newton fractal teaches us that predicting *which* root Newton's method will converge to is difficult.

 In ray tracing, we need the *minimal* root to determine the closest intersection point to the ray.